-LAST CHANCE ANGUS FARM, 2023 SRRF GRANT RECIPIENT
+BITLER-VISTA GRANDE FARM, 2024 SRRF GRANT RECIPIENT

-The Last Chance Angus Farm is a beef operation located in the headwaters of Maiden Creek in New Tripoli, Lehigh County.
-An unnamed headwaters tributary to the Ontelaunee Creek, which itself drains to the Maiden Creek, originates on the farm's land.
-Currently, the farmers utilize an outdated barnyard heavy use area absent of stormwater controls to house their animals and allow the animals unrestricted access to the headwaters stream.
-There is also no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to run off into the headwaters tributary of Maiden Creek, which eventually drains into the Schuylkill River.
+The Bitler-Vista Grande Farm is a dairy operation located in the headwaters of Maiden Creek in Richmond Township, Berks County.
+Situated within the region's limestone geology, a lowland drainage area sits on the property downhill of the animal heavy use area.
+The current heavy use area lacks stormwater controls to house the farm's nearly 550 cows.
+There is also no central manure storage system on the farm, allowing nutrients, sediment, and pathogens to percolate into the groundwater discharge sources of the Maiden Creek headwaters, which eventually drains into the Schuylkill River.